jundalisay/superb/content/en/research/constitutions/br/title-03/chapter-05.md

 Paragraph 4.
 As a requirement to acquire tenure, a special appraisal of performance by a committee created for this purpose is mandatory.

-SECTION 3: The Military of the States
+Section 3: The Military of the States

 Article 42.
 The members of the Military Police and of the Military Fire Brigades, institutions whose organization is based on hierarchy and discipline, are military of